The Lebanon County Democratic Party

 Seven (7) members shall constitute a quorum at any meeting of the Executive Committee.

-The County Chairperson may appoint the following permanent committees: Financial, Auditing, Proxies, and Publicity.
+The County Chairperson may appoint the following permanent committees under whatever names are appropriate:

-The Auditing Committee shall be subject to the approval of a majority vote of the Executive Committee members in attendance.
+- Auditing, subject to the approval of a majority vote of the Executive Committee members in attendance, provided the Treasurer cannot be a member of this committee;

 Article XVII – Parliamentary Procedure